ArthTechnologies/ocelot/README.md

 2. Install packages with `npm i`
 3. Build the source code with `CI= npm run build`
 4. Run with `node build`

+You can update observer by running the `git pull` command inside your quartz folder.

+## How to configure without docker

+- Go into `src/lib/scripts/req.ts` and change `apiurl` to the url of your quartz instance.
+- Advanced: If you have setup an ocelot master-backend instance, go into `src/lib.scripts/req.ts` and change `useOcelot` to `true` and set `apiurl` to the url of your ocelot instance.
+- WARNING: Whenever you update quartz, you may need to change the values in `req.ts` that you changes back to their origional values.
+We apologize for the inconvenience and hope to fix this soon.

 ## Other Requirements